-Recommendation 23: We recommended the Assistant Secretary for Information and Technology implement improved measures to ensure that all security controls are assessed in accordance with VA policy and that identified issues or weaknesses are adequately documented and tracked within POA&Ms. (This is a modified repeat recommendation from prior years.)
+Recommendation 23: The OIG recommends the Assistant Secretary for Information and Technology implement improved measures to ensure that all security controls are assessed in accordance with VA policy and that identified issues or weaknesses are adequately documented and tracked within POA&Ms. (This is a repeat recommendation from prior years.)